 Our general advice is that if you are going to have a hair cut/colour (or even a facial), do it 2-3 days before the shoot.
 You don’t want that freshly cut look in the photos!

 Make-up is obviously different and you should apply this just before the shoot.
 Is often a good idea to bring make-up and moisturiser to the session for touch-ups (and don’t forget your hairbrush).
-Men should also shave just before the shoot (if you want a clean-cut look); and if you are feeling particularly brave, add a light foundation to reduce the shine in your photos (especially if you have a darker complexion.
+Men should also shave just before the shoot (if you want a clean-cut look); and if you are feeling particularly brave, add a light foundation to reduce the shine in your photos – especially if you have a darker complexion.
 (Most studios are happy to reduce any shine in post-production though).

 Finally, make sure you are well rested and drink plenty of water before the shoot.

 It might seem a bit cheesy, but practising in front of the mirror never did anyone any harm (just make sure no-one is watching!).
 At the very least you will know what look you like best (example, no teeth showing); and you’ll see what a forced smile looks like.
 Try squinting very slightly and see how this looks.

 But once you have conveyed your requirements to the photographer, you should trust him or her to help you relax and enjoy the session.
 Listening to background music is often a good idea.